thin-edge/thin-edge.io-specs/src/telemetry-data/message-batching.md

 Rationale:

-* `a1` `b1` and `c1` formed the first batch which got closed with the batching timeout at `T180`
+* `a1` `b1` and `c1` formed the first batch which got closed with the batching timeout at `T170`
-* `d1` and `e1` are arrived after the batching timeout and hence a separate batch was started at `T210`.
+* `d1` and `e1` are arrived after the batching timeout and hence a separate batch was started at `T190`.
 But since they're both within the same batching window, they're added together into a single batch.

-### UC3: Multiple batches due to conflicting measurements
+### UC3: Batch split due to conflicting measurements

 Message flow: